Medi-Cal Overview

 Name On the Check Rule

 Medi-Cal designates income by whose name is on the check.
-If the check is payable to the Medi-Cal recipient then the income will become part of his or her “Share of Cost”.
-If the check is payable to the Community Spouse then the income is retained by the spouse and is not used to pay the LTC expenses of the ill spouse.
-In other words, if the at home spouse has $3,500 (for example only) of income in there name only (i.e., Social Security, Retirement or other Pensions), then they are allowed to keep it all and the Share of Cost will only come from the income of the applicant.
+If the check is payable to the Medi-Cal recipient, then the income will become part of his or her “Share of Cost”.
+If the check is payable to the Community Spouse, then the income is retained by the spouse and is not used to pay the LTC expenses of the ill spouse.
+In other words, if the at home spouse has $3,500 (for example only) of income in their name only (i.e., Social Security, Retirement or other Pensions), then they are allowed to keep it all and the Share of Cost will only come from the income of the applicant.

 Estate Recovery